-No, Seahorse Institute students have a range of communication abilities.
+No, Seahorse Institute children have a range of communication abilities.

 Do children interact with one another or other children their age?

 Yes, social interaction is a goal in each of our programs.
-We aim to raise our students to a level where they can interact with each other as well as other children.
-Once per week our students are taken to St. Andrew’s school to interact with students there as part of our social skills initiative.
-Through this program our students are engaged by and encouraged to interact with kids different from them.
+We aim to raise our children to a level where they can interact with each other as well as other children.
+Once per week our children are taken to St. Andrew’s school to interact with students there as part of our social skills initiative.
+Through this program our children are engaged by and encouraged to interact with kids different from them.

 Are there speech-language, occupational or physical therapists on staff or available for consultation?

 Yes, speech therapy and occupational therapy services are available to all of our students through The

 Caribbean Center for Child Development.
 Staff at Seahorse Institute implement recommendations and

 strategies of OT and SLT throughout the day.

 Seahorse Institute programs begin at 9:00am.
 The Hope program has 2 sessions per day, 9:00am –

 12:00noon and 1:00pm – 4:00pm.
 The Let’s Talk and Spirit Programs are from 9:00am – 2:30pm.